ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 Secretariat are satisfied with the charter form and content, it becomes the basis for forming a working group.
-Note that an Area Director MAY require holding an exploratory Birds of a Feather (BOF) meeting, as described below, to gage the level of support for a working group before submitting the charter to the IESG and IAB for approval.
+Note that an Area Director MAY require holding an exploratory Birds of a Feather (BOF) meeting, as described below, to gauge the level of support for a working group before submitting the charter to the IESG and IAB for approval.